Test your Okta integration

 - Reactivates the user in Okta.

-- Reassigns your app to the user in Okta.
+- Reassigns your integration to the user in Okta.

 - Verifies the user was reactivated and assigned on your SCIM server.

-- Removes your app from the user in Okta.
+- Removes your integration from the user in Okta.

 - Verifies that user is deactivated on your SCIM server.